 1> if uplink transmission is neither prioritized as specified in clause 5.4.2.2 nor prioritized by upper layer according to TS 23.287 [19]; and

-1> if the value of the highest priority of logical channel(s) and a MAC CE in the MAC PDU is lower than sl-PrioritizationThres if sl-PrioritizationThres is configured.
+1> if sl-PrioritizationThres is configured and if the value of the highest priority of logical channel(s) or a MAC CE in the MAC PDU is lower than sl-PrioritizationThres.

 NOTE: If the MAC entity is not able to perform this sidelink transmission simultaneously with all uplink transmissions as specified in clause 5.4.2.2 of TS 36.321 [22] at the time of the transmission, and prioritization-related information is not available prior to the time of this sidelink transmission due to processing time restriction, it is up to UE implementation whether this sidelink transmission is performed.